 The Real Problem With Glutamate

-The real problem with glutamate comes when it is in excess, especially when you have high intrinsic glutamate levels produced by the body.
-However, determining what “excess” means for an individual can be challenging as underlying factors such as inflammation, infection, and age all need to be considered.
-Excess glutamate poses a risk to everyone, but especially children, as their brains are about 4xs more sensitive to it than an adult brain.
+The real problem with glutamate comes when it is in excess, mainly when the body produces high intrinsic glutamate levels.
+However, determining what “excess” means for an individual can be challenging as underlying factors such as inflammation, infection, and age must be considered.
+Excess glutamate poses a risk to everyone, especially children, as their brains are about 4xs more sensitive to it than adults.

 Glutamate Levels in Whole Food

 Gluten, casein, and to a lesser extent, soy and corn contain roughly 25% glutamic acid as part of their protein structure.
 In the bound protein, raw and unprocessed form, this glutamate amount should rarely cause an issue.
-The issues arise when these proteins are degraded (pasteurization, fat removal, fermentation, acid hydrolysis, etc.).
+Instead, problems arise when these proteins are degraded (pasteurization, fat removal, fermentation, acid hydrolysis, etc.).
 The protein degradation breaks down the amino acids, freeing up glutamate, leading to a high amount of free glutamate.
-Because of this, these foods in the processed form should be avoided.
+Because of this, these foods in processed form should be avoided.

 So How Do We Navigate This?

 We have personally had to rely heavily on symptoms and behavioral reactions to indicate overall glutamate/inflammation and exposure to dietary sources of glutamate.
-Without a lab, it is hard to know exactly how much free glutamate will be found in a particular product due to different processing and/or how much of the individual ingredient is added to the packaged food.
-We have found to balance this by consuming a variety of whole real foods and strictly avoiding gluten, dairy, soy, and to a lesser extent, corn and working to lower overall glutamate and inflammation.
-For us, the “bucket” concept can be applied to our glutamate levels.
-We may tolerate small amounts (maybe a surge as a result of yeast or a surge from a loose tooth, etc.).
+With a lab, knowing exactly how much free glutamate will be found in a particular product due to different processing and how much of the individual ingredient is added to the packaged food is more accessible.
+We have found to balance this by consuming a variety of whole natural foods and strictly avoiding gluten, dairy, soy, and to a lesser extent, corn and working to lower overall glutamate and inflammation.
+The “bucket” concept can be applied to our glutamate levels.
+We may tolerate small amounts (maybe a surge due to yeast or a surge from a loose tooth, etc.).
 Still, we will see a behavioral reaction when the “bucket” tips or overflows (maybe from consuming a portion of food with free glutamate, active infection, etc.).